craftcms/docs/docs/4.x/globals.md

 #### `orderBy`

 Determines the order that the global sets should be returned in.
-(If empty, defaults to `name ASC`.)
+(If empty, defaults to `sortOrder ASC`.)